casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/contract-interaction.md

 </details>

 ### Transferring Tokens
-This method enables NFT token transfers to other accounts.
+This method transfers NFT token(s) to other accounts.
 The transfer process will initiate from your account address and be sent to the selected recipient address.
 The recipient address will be a randomly selected account hash in this example.

 #### Executing a transfer